 He looks at her, feeling it is not yet time for a response.

 "Not when Angela said he might get the... the electric chair.
-Not completely."
+Not completely.
+Even though it's the lethal injection in-"

-He shakes his head.
+He shakes his head, cutting her off.
 "No one except you expected you to."

 "I'm usually good at objectifying."
 It's confusion in her eyes now, confusion that she has shown emotion, and for that he loves her even more.